EpsilonSolutions/netscaler-command-reference/docs/dns/dns-profile/dns-profile.md

 <b>cacheNegativeResponses</b>
 Cache negative responses in the DNS cache.
 When disabled, the appliance stops caching negative responses except referral records.
 This applies to all configurations - proxy, end resolver, and forwarder.
 However, cached responses are not flushed.
 The appliance does not serve negative responses from the cache until this parameter is enabled again.

+<b>dropMultiQueryRequest</b>
+Drop the DNS requests containing multiple queries.
+When enabled, DNS requests containing multiple queries will be dropped.
+In case of proxy configuration by default the DNS request containing multiple queries is forwarded to the backend and in case of ADNS and Resolver configuration NOCODE error response will be sent to the client.

+<b>cacheECSResponses</b>
+Cache DNS responses with EDNS Client Subnet(ECS) option in the DNS cache.
+When disabled, the appliance stops caching responses with ECS option.
+This is relevant to proxy configuration.
+Enabling/disabling support of ECS option when NetScaler is authoritative for a GSLB domain is supported using a knob in GSLB vserver.
+In all other modes, ECS option is ignored.

 <b>referenceCount</b>
 Number of entities using this profile